frink-okn/frink-landing-zone/docs/index.md

      ![image](https://frink-okn.github.io/frink-landing-zone/assets/images/5uncommitted-changes-tab.png)
     * The **Commit Changes** pop-up window will appear.
 Please enter an appropriate **Commit Message**.
      ![image](https://frink-okn.github.io/frink-landing-zone/assets/images/7commit-changes-popup.png)
 6. Mark as a release and create tags.
 If you need to mark this as a release and create tags, follow steps 9 onward in the **Upload through the website** section above.

-!!! note

-     More details about using the AWS CLI can be found at <a href="https://docs.lakefs.io/integrations/aws_cli.html">Using lakeFS with the AWS
-     CLI</a>.

 !!! info